Records for safeties in football: Records

 The NCAA does not keep individual statistics for safeties.
-Three FBS teams have scored three safeties in a game: Arizona State in 1996 (in a 19-0 victory over then-No. 1 and two-time defending national champion Nebraska, ending the Cornhuskers' 26-game winning streak); North Texas in 2003; and Bowling Green in 2005.
-In the FCS, Montana State scored four safeties against Weber State in 2022, all of them on errant snaps out of the end zone, setting an FCS record.
-The University of Massachusetts Amherst in 2007 scored only six points in a game, from three safeties against Rhode Island.
-UMass had also scored three safeties in a game against Albany in 2005, a Division I-AA record.
+Prior to the 1978 split of the NCAA's Division I into two subdivisions, there is only one known instance of a Division I team scoring three safeties in a single game: Penn State scored three safeties against Maryland in 1966.
+Since the NCAA Division I split into Division I-A (now called Division I FBS) and Division I-AA (now called Division I FCS leading up to the 1978 season, there have been three instances of an FBS team scoring three safeties in a game, at least five instances of an FCS team scoring exactly three safeties in a game, and one additional instance of an FCS team scoring four safeties in a game.
+In the FBS, the following teams scored three safeties in a single game: Arizona State in 1996 (in a 19-0 victory over then-No. 1 and two-time defending national champion Nebraska, ending the Cornhuskers' 26-game winning streak); North Texas in a win over Louisiana-Lafayette (now known as Louisiana) in 2003; and Bowling Green in a win over Miami (Ohio) in 2005.
+In the FCS, Montana State scored four safeties against Weber State in 2022, all of them on errant snaps out of the end zone, setting an FCS record and tying the overall NCAA record.
+(Three of those safeties occurred in the first half of the game, which is tied with two other instances for an FCS record for most safeties in one half.)
+An FCS team scored exactly three safeties in the following games: Alabama State in a win over Division II Albany State in 1988, the University of Massachusetts Amherst in a shutout over Albany in 2005, the University of Massachusetts Amherst scored only six points in a game (from three safeties) against Rhode Island in 2007, Davidson University against Drake University in 2007 (all in one half of the game, which is tied for an FCS record), and Prairie View A&M in a loss to Arkansas-Pine Bluff in 2011 (all in the second quarter, which is an FCS record).
 In 2004, when Iowa defeated Penn State 6–4, because of Iowa's two field goals and Penn State's two safeties, it was the only instance of such a score in the modern era, and it was the first time since Florida lost to Miami 31–4 in 1987 that a team finished a game with exactly four points.
 The only other occasion on which a game ended with that score was when Rutgers defeated Princeton in 1869 by six "runs" to four in what is recognized as the first intercollegiate football game.

+On October 18, 2025, the University of Virginia broke a late-game tie in a home game against Washington State University with a defensive safety, which proved to be the game-winning score in a 20-22 game.